lucianodiisouza/react-sms-authentication/README.md

 After clone projet, run `yarn` to install project dependencies (each time that one developer users npm, an unicorn loses your horn...).<br />

+Be sure to rename `.renamethis.env` to `.env` and fill up all REACT variables using your Firebase Project's info.<br />

 run `yarn start` at your console, to run this project locally on http://localhost:3000.<br />

 ### Libs used: